Call Now

 Social Security and Railroad Retirement Benefits in a Divorce

 Divorced wives may also be eligible for a portion of their ex-husband’s Social Security benefits.
 The same is true for Railroad Retirement Benefits accrued by the husband.
 However, the amounts of eligible funds from each of these retirement benefit platforms might be reduced if the spouse is eligible for benefits from both.
 Retirement benefit eligibility and qualifying amounts can also be impacted by type of benefit, work tenure, remarriage, subsequent or current employment status, and current earnings.
-Because asset division rules can be complex, consult with Ciyou & Dixon or a similarly experienced domestic relations law firm in your area.
+Because asset division rules can be complex, consult with Dixon & Moseley or a similarly experienced domestic relations law firm in your area.

 How Much of Your Husband's Pension are you Entitled to?